mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

   for f in $(shell find . -name $(BUILD_DIR)); do echo Removing $${f} ...; rm -rf $${f}; done
 {% endhighlight %}

-In general, any shell script will work, just don't forget to escape `$`s properly and keep an eye for makefile/shell mixed code.
+In general, any shell script will work, just don't forget to escape `$`s properly and keep an eye for makefile/shell syntax differences.

 ### Flow Control

-You have already seen that it's possible all shell flow control operators in the recipe.
+You have already seen that it's possible to use all shell flow control operators in the recipe.
 If you want that level of control outside the recipe, you can use makefile's own flow control operators.

 For example, a basic if-block.